CounterpartyXCP/Documentation/Installation/windows.md

 In order to install on Windows 10 x64:

+- Install Python 3.5
-- First install [Visual C++ Build Tools 2015](http://landinghub.visualstudio.com/visual-cpp-build-tools) (stick with the default option, Windows 8.1 SDK)
+- Install [Visual C++ Build Tools 2015](http://landinghub.visualstudio.com/visual-cpp-build-tools) (stick with the default option, Windows 8.1 SDK)
-- Next install an APSW binary for your architecture (although you can probably build APSW from source - see the bottom of [this page](https://rogerbinns.github.io/apsw/download.html) for build instructions)
+- Next install an APSW binary for your architecture (although you can probably build APSW from source - see the bottom of [this page](https://rogerbinns.github.io/apsw/download.html) for build instructions).
+Use the same architecture as Python 3.5 that you have installed.
 - Use pip to install counterparty-lib and counterparty-cli.

 ## Usage and notes for Windows